Arpita-Rikibe/Data-Analysis-Website/README.md

-# Data Analysis Web Application
+# Data Insight Pro

-This web application provides a user-friendly interface for conducting various data analysis tasks.
+This website provides a user-friendly interface for conducting various data analysis tasks.
 Users can upload CSV datasets and perform analyses including descriptive statistics, regression analysis, correlation analysis, outlier detection, and visualizations such as histograms, boxplots, and scatter plots.

 ## Features